 The following are a number of key benefits to using AcuSensor™ within automated security scans.

-Since AcuSensor™ has back-end application visibility whilst a scan is running, it provides Acunetix with additional information and context throughout the scan.
-This makes an AcuSensor™ scan even more accurate, and further reduces an already low false positive and false negative rate.
+Since AcuSensor™ has back-end application visibility while a scan is running, it provides Acunetix with additional information and context throughout the scan.
+This makes an AcuSensor™ scan even more accurate and further reduces an already low false positive and false negative rate.

-Aside from being able to detect a vaster range of SQL injection vulnerabilities (including in SQL INSERT statements), AcuSensor™ can verify the existence of following high-severity vulnerabilities with a 100% accuracy by running additional tests and observing the application’s behaviour on the back-end.
+Aside from being able to detect a vaster range of SQL injection vulnerabilities (including those in SQL INSERT statements), AcuSensor™ can verify the existence of following high-severity vulnerabilities with 100% accuracy by running additional tests and observing application behaviour at the backend.

 - SQL Injection

 - Cross-site Scripting